connamara/quickfixn/Examples/README.txt

 http://quickfixn.org/tutorial/receiving-messages

 The OnMessage callbacks show you how to get field values from the NewOrderSingle FIX message and create an ExecutionReport response back to the initiator.
+Every FIX version has its own namespace and Messages.
+When responding to a NewOrderSingle, you must create a Message based on the initiator's FIX version.
+If you do not, the counterparty will reject your message.

 The Executor is configured with the executor.cfg file.